Macrometacorp/docs/docs/cep/tutorials/create-stream-app.md

 As a new record is added, an event is emitted by collection streams associated with this collection.
 This event is consumed by the `source` InboundTraffic.

-It is quite possible that your application, `IntrusionDetectionSystem`, might get burst of events having the same IP, and you need to gauge this traffic in some way.
-Maybe 50 requests in a couple of seconds from the same IP can be considered suspicious traffic.
+It is quite possible that your application, `IntrusionDetectionSystem`, might get burst of events having the same IP, and you need to gauge
 Windows store events as and when they arrive and automatically expire/clean them based on the given window constraint.

 In our IntrusionDetectionSystem application, we have associated a `sliding window` of two seconds on incoming events.
 The window will hold all the events that appear